 8. The outdoor unit of my HVAC system needs to be replaced.
 Should I replace the indoor one as well?

 Most HVAC contractors recommend replacing them both at the same time.
 This is a smart thing to do for a few reasons.
 For one thing, indoor and outdoor units are designed to work together.
 When they’re purchased and installed as a set, they will be more efficient and should work a lot more effectively.

-Another reason to replace indoor and outdoor units at the same time is because they will both have warranty periods that begin at the same time.
+Another reason to replace indoor and outdoor units at the same time is that they will both have warranty periods that begin at the same time.
 Furthermore, odds are that your existing units are roughly the same age.
-If you only replace one of them now, you can be sure that you'll be replacing the other one before too long.
+If you only replace one of them now, you can be sure that you’ll be replacing the other one before too long.
 You can usually get a significant discount on equipment and labor by purchasing them both at the same time.

 9. Is routine maintenance really that important for residential HVAC systems?

-For some reason, many homeowners are under the impression that routine maintenance isn't a big deal for home HVAC systems.
+For some reason, many homeowners are under the impression that routine maintenance isn’t a big deal for home HVAC systems.
 Nothing could be further from the truth.
-Without being periodically cleaned, inspected and serviced, air conditioners, furnaces and other heating and cooling equipment start operating less efficiently and begin requiring more and more repairs.
+Without being periodically cleaned, inspected, and serviced, air conditioners, furnaces, and other heating and cooling equipment start operating less efficiently and begin requiring more and more repairs.
 Unscheduled repairs cost a lot more than tune-ups, and they usually mean that you have to go without your heating and cooling equipment for a while.
-The best heating and cooling companies offer extensive tune-up services for very reasonable prices, and it's worth it to invest in them.
+The best heating and cooling companies offer extensive tune-up services for very reasonable prices, and it’s worth it to invest in them.

 10. My heating and cooling system keeps freezing up.
 Why?